Dave-team/Knowledge-base/Business principles.md

 ## Problem solving / Decision making
 - Solve a problem by asking: could it be X?
 Then try X and see if it works.
 Think if I can fix it before asking others or before thinking it can’t be done.
 - When dealing with a hard problem, let it be and sleep on it to get support from the subconscious mind
 - Do not ever forget to know your reasons for why you made a decision.
+Every time you make a decision, write down your reasons for the decision.
+Document the underlying thoughts
+- Research everything you don't know.
+Think in terms of models you understand

 **Helpful tactics**
 - Scoring model when evaluation larger decisions